amno/WristMatlab/README.md

 # Wrist Fractures Analysis as observed with X-ray imaging
-This space is a space to save my 'little' research works to process X-ray images using Matlab as wrist x-ray dicom image as case example.
+This space is a space to save my 'little' research to process X-ray images using Matlab as wrist x-ray dicom image as case example.

 The title of my submitted PhD thesis is **Wrist Fractures Analysis as observed with X-ray imaging**.